Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Temples and docks now correctly have a rally point button.
+- The goblin Dock now correctly the same quantity of under construction frames as those of the other civilizations (new frame by Jinn).

 * Factions
 - Revamped Frankish personal names.
 - Revamped Anglo-Saxon personal names.
+- Revamped Lombardic personal names.

 * Items
 - Fixed an issue which caused units without inventory to clear their order queue after picking up a healing item.